idenproject/about-markdown/benefits.md

 Absolutely!

-Our stories aren't just for fun - these challenges actually replicate real business analytics problems.
+Our stories aren't just for fun

+These challenges actually replicate real business analytics problems.

-As you learn to solve these problems, you'll write and test your code on the fly, and craft your very own amazing portfolio.
+You'll write and test your code on the fly

+And craft your very own data portfolio.

+Like real-time dashboards,

-With projects like real-time dashboards, facial recognition apps, and NoSQL or Graph databases hosted on the cloud.
+facial recognition apps,

+and NoSQL or Graph databases hosted on the cloud.

-All while retrieving all the treasures in the City of Iden !
+All while finding the treasures in the City of Iden !